President's Scholarship Programme 2018 - Apply Now!

-WIT's President's scholarship scheme encourages and rewards inspiring young people who show a capacity to shape a better society.
+The WIT President's scholarship programme encourages and rewards inspiring young people who demonstrate a capacity to shape a better society.

-At WIT, we believe that there are many different types of people who make our world a better place – it’s not always about who has achieved the highest marks.
+At WIT we believe that there are many different types of people who make our world a better place – it’s not always about achieving the highest marks.
 We recognise that people excel in life and contribute to society in many different ways.
-Some are creative, some are innovators, others are great leaders and more make significant contributions to community.
+Some are creative, some are innovators, others are great leaders and more make significant contributions to our community.

-We want to give our support to five individuals who already demonstrate the ability to make Irish society a better place, and allow them to further their potential.
+We want to support five individuals who already demonstrate the ability to make Irish society a better place, and allow them to further their potential.

 Science & Computing

-Each President’s Scholar will receive a bursary of €2,000 per year of study (to be paid in instalments) along with €500 per semester on each student’s WITCard (college smart card).
-As a President’s Scholar you will have advanced entry to your selected programme (Round Zero in early August) and you will also be part of the Student Ambassador programme for the duration of your studies, representing the Institute and the academic school in which you study.
+Each President’s Scholar will receive a bursary of €2,000 per year of study (to be paid in instalments) along with €500 per semester.
+As a President’s Scholar you will have advanced entry to your selected course (Round Zero in early August) and you will also be part of the Student Ambassador programme for the duration of your studies, representing the Institute and the academic school in which you study.

 |WD048||Bachelor of Business (Hons)||4 years|